 On January 1, 2011, the Company was deemed to be a US Domestic Issuer as a result of having lost its' Foreign Private Issuer ("FPI") status during 2010.
 The Company lost FPI status inter-alia as a result of having over 50% of common shareholders identified as US citizens.
 The Company intends to apply for registration as a US reporting issuer and to switch to reporting in US GAAP in 2011.
-It further intends to make the required applications and filings in order to reduce share sale hold periods on any future warrant exercises or private placements effected after January 1, 2011.
+It further intends to make the required applications and filings in order to reduce share sale hold periods on any future warrant exercises or private placements effected after January 1, 2011, for Canadian and International domiciled holders, and for private placements effected after July 1, 2010 for US domiciled holders.